SimonDoy/spfx-build-extensions/README.md

-# spfx-build-extensions
+# Introduction
-Extends the SharePoint Framework Build Tools with some useful capabilities when building and releasing SPFX applications.
+This repository will deliver some extensions to the SharePoint Framework Tools to allow better version control of your SharePoint Framework Applications.